-Another stressful day.
-You wake after a less than satisfying night’s rest, and already you feel behind.
-What if instead of reacting to the events of the day, you were to start your day with the simple act of listening to yourself?
+Another stressful day begins after a less than satisfying night’s rest.
+Already you feel behind.
+But what if instead of reacting to the events of the day, you were to take the proactive step of beginning your day with the simple act of listening to yourself?

 Here’s the difference.